kwasniew/hyperbook/manuscript/ch2.md

 <h1 id="my-header"><span>Welcome to Hyperapp!</span></h1>
 ```

-What about something more complicated?
-How much effort would it take to translate the following snippet into ```h``` function calls?
+What about creating something more complicated?
+How much effort would it take to translate the following snippet into the ```h``` function calls?
 ```html
 <div>
     <h1>Recent Posts</h1>